-A blanket statement is a generalisation about an entire gender, race, country, etc. Example: “All women are obsessed with shoes,” or “All men love sports.”
+A blanket statement is a generalization about an entire gender, race, country, etc. Example: “All women are obsessed with shoes,” or “All men love sports.”
 Although some women may be obsessed with shoes, not all women care about them.
 I personally have two pairs of shoes, one for work, and one for outside of the office.
 The same can be said of men, not all men like sports.
 My ex-spouse wasn’t a sports guy.

-Rather than taking the time to carefully consider a different perspective, people who make blanket statements generalise anything and everything you say.
+Rather than taking the time to carefully consider a different perspective, people who make blanket statements generalize anything and everything you say.
 It’s all and nothing and there’s no place for negotiation, no grey areas.

 Blanket statements, therefore, invalidate experiences that don’t fit in the unsupported assumptions and stereotypes of society.
 For example, if you are women who don’t like shoes, you’re just lying to yourself.
 There is no argument or proof you can come up with that will change their mind.

 In activism, this form of digression exaggerates one perspective to the point where a social justice issue can become completely obscured.